usubalang/usuba/_posts/2020-08-16-future-work.md

 Both bitslice [25,26,27] and mslice [23,24] implementations of AES have been demonstrated on GPUs.
-Additionally, Nishikawa _et al._ [24] showed that GPUs offer a large design space: computation is broke down into many threads, registers are a shared resource between threads, a limited amount of thread can be executed simultaneously...
+Additionally, Nishikawa _et al._ [24] showed that GPUs offer a large design space: computation is broken down into many threads, registers are a shared resource between threads, a limited amount of thread can be executed simultaneously...
 Nishikawa _et al._ [24] thus proposed an evaluation of the impact of some of those parameters on an msliced AES.
-Usuba could improve upon their work by automatically performing a more exhaustive evaluation of the GPU parameters, in order to produce highly efficient GPU code for any cipher.
+Usuba could provide an oportunity to systematically explore this design space across a wide range of ciphers.

 ---
 ## References

-[1] D. J. Bernstein, P. Schwabe, [New AES Software Speed Records](cr.yp.to/aes-speed/aesspeed-20080908.pdf), INDOCRYPT, 2008.
+[1] D. J. Bernstein, P. Schwabe, [New AES Software Speed Records](https://cr.yp.to/aes-speed/aesspeed-20080908.pdf), INDOCRYPT, 2008.

 [2] J. H. Park, D. H. Lee, [FACE: Fast AES CTR mode Encryption Techniques based on the Reuse of Repetitive Data](https://tches.iacr.org/index.php/TCHES/article/download/7283/6460), TCHES, 2018.